Wajeed-msft/OfficeDocs-SkypeForBusiness/Teams/apps-update-experience.md

 For custom apps to update, after you upload the new version of the app to Teams, users must individually provide their consent if it's required.

 ## Considerations for app upgrades

-* If you pin or install an app, then it automatically updates when a new version is available.

 * If an app isn't updated for a user, then the user continues to use the older version of an app.
 If an app updates in one context but not in the other context for a user, then the user continues to use two different versions of the app.